nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 categories = ["Clients", "Java"] date = "2021-06-21"
-tags = ["benchmark", "latency"] title = "NATS Java Client Latency benchmarking" author = "Scott Fauerbach"
+tags = ["benchmark", "latency"] title = "NATS Java Client Latency Benchmarking" author = "Scott Fauerbach"
 +++

+## NATS Java Client Latency Benchmarking

 Many users have asked to see how the [NATS Java client](https://github.com/nats-io/nats.java) performs specifically in regard to latency.
 This blog will discuss using the [NatsAutoBench program](https://github.com/nats-io/nats.java/blob/main/src/examples/java/io/nats/examples/autobench/NatsAutoBench.java) to run a latency test and how to generate a CSV file that can be used to make a histogram.

 The NatsAutoBench can run a variety of tests.
-This blog will show you how to run just the latency test.
+This blog will focus only on the latency testing.

 ### Running the Latency Test

 You can run the latency test from an IDE or a command line, but you will need to build from the source code.

-1. Get the source code from https://github.com/nats-io/nats.java using `git clone` or downloading the zip.
+1. Get the source code from [https://github.com/nats-io/nats.java](https://github.com/nats-io/nats.java) using `git clone` or downloading the zip.
 1. Build the code.
 There is a gradle file in the directory.
 Your IDE should be able to handle this, or you can build from the command line using the `./gradlew clean build -x test`
 1. Prepare the correct command line arguments or modify the NatsAutoBench code before you build to have the correct arguments.
 The code itself has examples on how to do this.
 1. Run the program from your IDE or command line.

 #### Running from the command line

-Assuming the version you have is 2.11.4, the build will create jnats-2.11.4-SNAPSHOT jars.
+Assuming the NATS Java client version you have is 2.11.4, the build will create jnats-2.11.4-SNAPSHOT jars.
 If you are running from the nats.java directory the command will look like this:

 ```
 java -cp build/libs/jnats-2.11.4-SNAPSHOT.jar:build/libs/jnats-2.11.4-SNAPSHOT-examples.jar io.nats.examples.autobench.NatsAutoBench [serverURL] latency [tiny|small|med|large] [-lcsv <filespec>]